slopezpereyra/EEGToolkit.jl/docs/src/index.md

 > Developed at the [Laboratory for the Study of
 > Sleep Slow-wave activity](https://www.med.upenn.edu/slowwavelab/)

-> The Gods of the earth and sea, <br>
+> The Gods of the earth and sea
-> Sought thro' Nature to find this Tree<br>
+> Sought thro' Nature to find this Tree,
-> But their search was all in vain:<br>
+> But their search was all in vain:
-> There grows one in the Human Brain<br>
+> There grows one in the Human Brain.
 >
-> - William Blake
+>  William Blake

-This package had three aims in mind:
+This package has three aims in mind:

 - Simplicity
 - Transparency